IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 ## 2 fromWavFiles msajc003 msajc003.wav        /private/var/folders/yk/8z9tn…
 ```

-The `import_mediaFiles()` call in R Example \@ref(rexample:emuDB-importMediaFiles) added a new session called `fromWavFiles` to the *fromScratch* `emuDB` containing a new bundle for each of the imported media files.
+The `import_mediaFiles()` call above added a new session called `fromWavFiles` to the *fromScratch* `emuDB` containing a new bundle for each of the imported media files.
 The annotations of every bundle, despite containing empty levels, adhere to the structure specified above.
 This means that every `_annot.json` file created contains an empty `Word` and `Phonetic` level array and the links array is also empty.

 The `emuR` package also provides a mechanism for adding files to preexisting bundle directories, as this can be quite tedious to perform manually due to the nested directory structure of an `emuDB`.
-R Example \@ref(rexample:emuDB-addFiles) shows how preexisting `.zcr` files that are produced by `wrassp`'s `zcrana()` function can be added to the preexisting session and bundle structure.
-As the directory referenced by `wavDir` does not contain any `.zcr` files, R Example \@ref(rexample:emuDB-addFiles) first creates them and then adds them to the `emuDB` (see Chapter \@ref(chap:wrassp) for further details).
+The following R code shows how preexisting `.zcr` files that are produced by `wrassp`'s `zcrana()` function can be added to the preexisting session and bundle structure.
+As the directory referenced by `wavDir` does not contain any `.zcr` files, the next R code example first creates them and then adds them to the `emuDB` (see Chapter \@ref(chap:wrassp) for further details).